Sheela

-Sheela Celine (born 24 March 1945) is an Indian actress and director who appears predominantly in Malayalam cinema.
+Sheela Celine (born 22 March 1945), known mononymously as Sheela, is an Indian actress and director who appears predominantly in Malayalam cinema.
 Paired with Prem Nazir, they hold the Guinness World Record for acting in the largest number of films (around 105) together as heroine and hero.
 She had also appeared in another 20 films with Prem Nazir, even as his mother in a film.
 Sheela is a four-time winner of Kerala State Film Award.
 She came back to acting in 2003 through Manassinakkare after 22 years.
 In 2005, she won the National Film Award for Best Supporting Actress for her role in the Malayalam film Akale.
 In 2019, Sheela was honoured with the J C Daniel Award, the Kerala government's highest honour for outstanding contribution to Malayalam cinema.
 She was also one of the highest paid actresses, reportedly paid more than her male counterparts, of her time.

 Early life and family

-Sheela was born in a Malayali family, to Kanimangalam Antony, a Railway officer and Gracy at Thrissur, Kingdom of Travancore (now Kerala).
+Sheela was born at Kanimangalam to Antony, a railway officer, and Gracy in Thrissur, Kingdom of Cochin (now Kerala).
 She was brought up in Ooty.
 Since her father was working with the railways, she was brought up in different places before finally settling down at Chennai.
-As a result, she had her primary education at various places, including Thiruvananthapuram, Thrissur, Ooty, Tiruchirappalli, Salem, Edappally and St. Francis Anglo-Indian Girls School, Coimbatore.

-She was initially married to Mr.Xavier, a reporter, which ended in a divorce.
-She was married to Tamil actor Ravichandran and they have son George Vishnu.
+As a result, she had her primary education at various places, including Thiruvananthapuram, Thrissur, Ooty, Tiruchirappalli, Salem, Edappally, and St. Francis Anglo-Indian Girls School, Coimbatore.
+She was initially married to Xavier, a reporter, which ended in a divorce.
+She was then married to Tamil actor Ravichandran, and they have a son, George Vishnu.